-Professional Capacity:Summarize the professional capacity trends and patterns observed by the team while completing this section of the report.
-What are the important trends and patterns that will support the identification of student, teacher, and leader needs?
+Professional Capacity:Summarize the Some structures exist for staff to engage in shared decision-making, professional capacity trends and patterns problem-solving, or both. observed by the team while completing this Staff and stakeholders will be give the opportunity through surveys, fireside section of the report.
+What are the chats, exit tickets - to guide decision making processes. important trends and patterns that will support the identification of student, teacher, and leader needs?